-A central access policy defines an authorization policy that is used to control access to resources.
-Write permissions on central access policies give a user the ability to modify the authorization policy.
+A central access policy defines an authorization policy that controls access to resources.
+Write permissions on central access policies enable a user to modify the authorization policy.
 Central access control policies are designed to be managed centrally and not be edited on client computers.
-Therefore, central access control policies should be stored on client computers in secure locations to which only system processes have access.
+Therefore, it is important to store central access control policies on client computers in secure locations to which only system processes have access.